-TL;DR: Early-stage SaaS companies need CFO capabilities long before they can afford a full-time CFO.
+Early-stage SaaS companies need CFO capabilities long before they can afford a full-time CFO.
 The difference between companies that scale smoothly and those that hit growth walls often comes down to financial fundamentals established in the first two years.
+Using a new CFO checklist as a practical tool helps early-stage companies prepare for financial leadership transitions, ensuring that early financial systems are aligned with the company’s strategic vision to support long-term success.
 This checklist covers the essential finance, metrics, and operational systems you need from pre-revenue through Series A. Build these foundations early and you’ll avoid the painful rebuilding that happens when you finally hire a CFO at Series B.

 Most founders think financial operations start when revenue starts.
 Wrong.
-The decisions you make before first dollar of revenue affect your business for years.
+The decisions you make before first dollar of revenue affect your business for years and help shape the company culture around financial discipline and transparency.

 Set up proper accounting from day one.
 Use QuickBooks or Xero, not spreadsheets.
 Categorize expenses correctly (R&D vs. sales vs. general).
 Track founder equity, option grants, and any investor money properly.
+Review your existing accounting policies to ensure they are up-to-date and compliant with relevant accounting standards.
 This seems obvious but we inherit accounting nightmares from companies that winged it for the first year.

 Establish a capitalization table that’s accurate and up-to-date.
 Use Carta or Pulley, not a spreadsheet.
 Track every option grant, every investor share, every founder stock allocation.
 Cap table mistakes are expensive to fix and can torpedo fundraising if investors discover discrepancies.